On Stranger Tides

 On Stranger Tides is a 1987 historical fantasy supernatural novel by American writer Tim Powers.
 It was nominated for the World Fantasy Award for Best Novel, and placed second in the annual Locus poll for best fantasy novel.

 Set in the early 18th century, On Stranger Tides takes place during the Golden Age of Piracy, when puppeteer John Chandagnac sets out to reclaim an inheritance in Haiti and is waylaid by various buccaneers and pirates, only to become one himself.
-Now known as "Jack Shandy", Chandagnac encounters voodoo, zombies and the supernatural while on a quest for the fabled Fountain of Youth and rescues Englishwoman Beth Hurwood.
+Now known as "Jack Shandy", Chandagnac encounters voodoo, zombies and the supernatural while on a quest for the fabled Fountain of Youth and rescues Englishwoman Elizabeth "Beth" Hurwood.
 Powers' novel features real historical figures like Blackbeard, Stede Bonnet, Woodes Rogers, and Juan Ponce de León alongside fictional ones.

-The book was also the inspiration for the Monkey Island video game series by LucasArts and the story for the fourth installment in the Pirates of the Caribbean film series, Pirates of the Caribbean: On Stranger Tides.
+The book was also the inspiration for the Monkey Island video game series by LucasArts and was loosely adapted for the fourth installment in the Pirates of the Caribbean film series, Pirates of the Caribbean: On Stranger Tides (2011).

 Plot

 In 1718, French puppeteer John Chandagnac sails to Jamaica on the British ship Vociferous Carmichael.
 He aims to confront his uncle Sebastian, who has apparently stolen a fortune that rightfully belonged to John's father and could have prevented his poverty-induced death.
-On board, he meets an Englishwoman named Elizabeth Hurwood, who complains that her erudite father Benjamin has abandoned his natural philosophy work and begun studying dark magic with her lecherous physician Leo Friend.
+On board, he meets an Englishwoman named Elizabeth "Beth" Hurwood, who complains that her erudite father Benjamin has abandoned his natural philosophy work and begun studying dark magic with her lecherous physician Leo Friend.
 The pirate sloop Jenny menaces the Carmichael, neutralizing its powerful cannons with vodun magic.
 Benjamin Hurwood and Friend begin shooting their fellow passengers, revealing them as allies of the pirates, as the assailants board and seize the Carmichael.

 The pirates allow the passengers to leave on a rowboat, except for Beth, whom Hurwood requires for a vodun ritual, and Chandagnac, enrolled into the crew after wounding pirate captain Philip Davies.
 Not fond of long words, the pirates change John's name to Jack Shandy.
 The pirates head for New Providence Island to refit the Carmichael for piracy.
 On the way, they are captured by the Royal Navy, but Shandy breaks them out, thus ingratiating himself with the pirates.
 On New Providence, Shandy develops a proficiency for cooking and learns about vodun: unlike in the Old World, magic is very strong in the Caribbean, and pirates hire bocors to channel loas for healing, attacking and protection.
 Male and female sorcerers control different kinds of magic.
 Shandy also meets a rambling old sorcerer named Sawney, and develops an affection for Beth.